Hair Care

 For almost the same set of reasons why you should prepare your hair before a swim, you should also consider filtering your bathwater when caring for your hair.
 Since it sounds counterintuitive to “prep” your hair for a bath, this is about the only option.

-Most of the time, the water that comes out of your shower is hard water with a truckload of other chemicals.
-Since these chemicals are what you’re avoiding in the pool, washing your hair with this water is akin to swimming in a pool.
+Most of the time, the water from your shower is hard water with a truckload of chemicals that react negatively with your grey hair.
+Since these chemicals are what you’re avoiding in the pool, washing your hair with shower water is akin to swimming in a pool.

 6. You’re drying your hair with a regular towel

 Once you decide to keep your gray hair, you should also discard your cotton towels.
-If you must dry your hair using a towel, you should consider using a microfiber towel, as it’s gentler on the hair.
+If you must dry your hair using a towel, only consider using a microfiber towel, as it’s gentler on the hair.
 Even with a microfiber towel, drying too aggressively could be hazardous.

 If you have curly or wavy hair, you can dry your hair using the plopping technique.
-It doesn’t matter what technique you end up using, as long as it’s a microfiber towel and you’re not treating your hair roughly.
+However technique you end up using, just ensure you’re using a microfiber cloth and you’re being gentle on the hair.

 How to Enhance Gray Hair Naturally

 Unless you’re a hair care expert, your gray tresses will always look like they’re missing something.
-While there are many artificial solutions to enhance dull-looking gray hair, one of the main points of going gray is to go natural.
+Of course, there are many artificial solutions to enhance dull-looking gray hair, but isn’t going natural one of the main points of going gray?

-If you want your grey hair to look its best without having to use artificial treatments, you can start by changing your hair products.
+If you want your grey hair to look its best without using artificial treatments, you can start by changing your hair products.
 There are specific shampoos designed to serve individuals willing to enhance their gray hair naturally.

 Keeping your hair hydrated will also help in enhancing it.
 If you haven’t added a hydrating masque to your hair care kit yet, you should probably consider that to get enhanced natural tresses.

-If you have curly gray hair, you’ll be doing it a lot of good by avoiding hair drying procedures other than hair plopping.
+If you have curly gray hair, you’ll do your locs a lot of good by avoiding hair-drying procedures other than plopping.
 While it may sound somewhat complicated, it’s simply the process of tying up your hair with a microfiber cloth.
-Trying to dry your hair in another way will weaken the roots, weakening your hair on the long run
+Trying to dry your hair in another way will weaken the roots, weakening your hair in the long run

 How to Wear Gray Hair Without Looking Old

-A longstanding myth has linked gray hair to age, and our brains seemed to have been hardwired to believe that.
+A longstanding myth has linked having gray hair to looking old, and our brains seem to have been hardwired to believe that.
 However, when you style your gray hair correctly, you may look young and beautiful while retaining the hair color.

 The most important step to wearing gray hair without looking in your seventies is the willingness to put in the effort to make your hair look good.
 Most people don’t seem to understand that gray hair isn’t what’s linked to old age, the wiriness and frizz associated with gray hair is.

-However, it’s very difficult keep gray hair without frizz or wiriness.
-To ensure that, you must take proactive measures to make your hair look great.
+However, it’s very difficult to keep gray hair without frizz or wiriness, but not impossible.
+To make it work, you must take proactive measures to make your hair look great.
 In addition to that, you must also be willing to avoid all the gray hair mistakes that make you look older.

 Once you have all those nailed out, you can wear your gray hair proudly without getting the stereotypical “oldie” look due to your hair color.